TylerAndreasen/Docs_Testing_Repo/UserStory1Doc.md

     - If any required field is missing, the student should see an error message and the record should not be saved.

->>  [!IMPORTANT] There are key assumptions made before the following instructions are meaningful:
+>  [!IMPORTANT] There are key assumptions made before the following instructions are meaningful:
->>  1. You have a Ruby on Rails application created inside a Docker container.
+>  1. You have a Ruby on Rails application created inside a Docker container.
->>  2. You have a text editor or IDE which can view and edit the files associated with the application to be developed, which is called portfolio_app.
+>  2. You have a text editor or IDE which can view and edit the files associated with the application to be developed, which is called portfolio_app.
->>  3. You have a terminal which has been attached to the docker container running the server.
+>  3. You have a terminal which has been attached to the docker container running the server.
 Hint: Use the `docker attach` command followed by the name or ID of the running container.

 ## Scaffold
-Part of the draw of using a web application framework like Ruby on Rails is the amount of overhead work that is taken on by the framework, meaning a developer has to do less work to set up a web app with an expected style.
+Part of the draw of using a web application framework like Ruby on Rails is the amount of overhead work that is taken on by the framework, meaning a developer must do less work to set up a web app with an expected style.
 In order to create the necessary backend files run the following command within:

 `rails generate scaffold Student first_name:string last_name:string school_email:string major:string graduation_date:date`

-This is quite long and deserves an explaination.
+This is quite long and deserves an explanation.
 The token `rails` indicates to the workspace that a rails command is being issued.
 The token `generate` specifies that an automated task should begin.
 The token `scaffold` indicates that all files necessary to fulfill the MVC framework that the rest of Rails is designed to operate on.
 The token `Student` defines the name that the new Model is to have (and as far as I am aware is not case sensitive).
 The remaining tokens each have the same structure, a term followed by a colon, followed by either `string` or `date`.
 Each term defines a column in the database that will be generated by the command, and a section of the View that displays that information about a student on screen.
 After the :, the word `string` indicates the expected information is a `string` (to be stored as such and to provide text entry to users), where as the `date` keyword presents users with a special text entry and calender date picker and stores the selected date in a standardized format within the database.

 ## Migration
 Now that we have set up the MVC of our students, we need to Migrate this change.
 In databases migrating changes describes confirming (at least for now) the changes to the structure of the database, namely the tables and columns of tables, that set up in Scaffold.
 Migrations are distinct from Transactions, which describe changes to the database which add or remove rows to tables, though this is not the focus of the class or project.